|

 Silver Bengals

-Silver Bengals are the
+Silver Bengals are the newest color

-officially recognized color in the breed.
-A
+recognized color in the breed.
+A Silver Bengal

-Silver Bengal should have a background color
+should have a background color that is silver

-that is silver to whitish, with black markings.
+to whitish, with black markings.
+Silver Bengals

-A small degree of tarnishing (yellowing) is acceptable,
+of tarnishing (yellowing) is acceptable, especially

-bronze, brown or hazel.
+brown or hazel.

 |